-Of course, an outdoor antenna is ideal, but many people are not allowed or able to put an antenna on their roofs.
+The best location for your antenna is outside as high up as possible, such as on your roof, but many people are not able to put an antenna on their roofs.

 Here are my hints and tips to help you get the most channels with your indoor antenna.